What do you need to know?

 If you want the hard copy instead – click here

 I’ve a child with coeliac disease, I’ve learnt the hard way.
 From baking to school activities, parties and more.
 When you finally have a diagnosis, you just want to get on & make your child well again.

-Download the e-book immediately after checkout, find a quiet 5 minutes and start your learning.
+Download the pdf immediately after checkout, find a quiet 5 minutes, grab a cup of tea and start learning.